Boomer: What? Uh, no Troy.

 - In 3 Slytherin Marauders Snape and Lucius drop hints that the young Tom Riddle that came out of the Horcrux diary is Voldemort's son.
 It's such a good lie that they've even got Voldemort believing it.

-- This is the driving plot point of the My Little Pony fanfic "Petriculture."
+- The Petriculture Cycle: This is the driving plot point of the first story of the My Little Pony Friendship Is Magic fanfic series, Petriculture, because no one knows what "rock farming" is.

 - Ganondorf accidentally gives himself one in Tangled In Time.
 Link, who sees him as his father after being kidnapped as a infant, is trying to search for him after being separated for seven years.
 Link only knew Ganondorf by his alias Siegfried Dragmire so when he hears that Ganondorf has captured all the men surrounding Castle Town he assumes that his father is among the kidnapped men.